mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/historical-overview.md

   that go into it, the efficient cause is the chef himself, the recipe is the formal cause, and the satisfaction of the clients of his restaurant is the final cause.

+## Epicurus (341–270 BC)

+* The aim of E. philosophy is to make happiness possible by removing the fear of death, which is the greatest obstacle to tranquillity.
+* The terrors held out by religion are fairy tales, which we must give up in favor of a scientific account of the world.
+* Followed Democritus' atomism.
+* Proponent of the theory of an infinite number of worlds.
+* Like everything else the soul consists of atoms.
+* Gods exist, but we are masters of our own fate: the gods neither impose necessity nor interfere with our choices.
+* Senses are reliable sources of information.
+Sense-impressions are never, in themselves, false, though we may make false judgments on the basis of genuine appearances.
+* Pleasure is the beginning and the end of the happy life.
+This does not mean, however, that E. was an epicure.
+His life and that of his followers was far from luxurious: a good piece of cheese, he said, was as good as a feast.
+* Satisfaction of the desires for food, drink, and sex is itself painful and leads to a renewal of desire.
+The pleasures to be aimed at are quiet pleasures such as those of private friendship.